Biocides

 - remove unsafe products from the Canadian market

-A biocide may currently be authorized under the Food and Drug Regulations (FDR) or the Pest Control Products Act (PCPA).
+Prior to May 31, 2025, biocides were authorized separately as surface disinfectants and surface sanitizers under the Food and Drug Regulations (FDR) or the Pest Control Products Act (PCPA), respectively.

-- a surface disinfectant or disinfectant-sanitizer with an 8-digit number that follow the letters "DIN" on its label if the Natural and Non-prescription Health Products Directorate (NNHPD) has authorized the product under the FDR
+An authorized surface disinfectant has an 8-digit number, a drug identification number (DIN), that follow the letters "DIN" on its label if the Natural and Non-prescription Health Products Directorate (NNHPD) has authorized the product under the FDR.

 - Reg.
 No. (assigned registration number) P.C.P.
 Act

-- Pesticide Product Information Database for registered sanitizers
+- Pesticide Product Information Database for sanitizers registered under the PCPA

 - Drug Product Database for disinfectants authorized under the FDR

-The way biocides are regulated in Canada is changing.
+The way surface disinfectants and surface sanitizers are regulated in Canada has changed.
 The Biocides Regulations were registered on May 31, 2024, and published in the Canada Gazette, Part II on June 19, 2024.
-The regulations will come into force on May 31, 2025.
+The regulations introduce a single regulatory framework in Canada for biocides under the Food and Drugs Act and came into force on May 31, 2025.

-Under these regulations, biocides must undergo a pre-market assessment with the NNHPD and be issued a market authorization before they can be imported, sold or advertised in Canada.
+Under these regulations, biocides include both surface disinfectants and surface sanitizers.
+Biocides must undergo a pre-market assessment with the NNHPD and be issued a market authorization before they can be imported, sold or advertised in Canada.
 As part of the pre-market assessment, we require that an application be filed for a market authorization, which includes detailed information on the biocide's safety, efficacy and quality.

-Through this pre-market assessment, the Minister must issue a market authorization, in accordance with section 11 of the regulations, if the:
+Through this pre-market assessment, the Minister of Health (the Minister) must issue a market authorization, in accordance with section 11 of the regulations, if the:

 - application meets the applicable requirements set out in section 10 or 26 of the regulations, as the case may be